eruetsch/titlebot/README.md

 - cleanup code

 # Steps to run the project:
-- clone project from github
+- Clone project from github.
+- Type `sbt run` in project folder.
+This will run the server
+- Go to "http://localhost:9000/" in a browser.
+- Type in urls, and have fun!